HEARTS 4 HEMOPHILIA

 Max even tried to fight Doctor Doom!

-This year’s calendar features photos from more than 25 kids, age 2-11!
+Learn all about our Hearts4Hemophilia calendars, This year’s calendar features photos from more than 30 kids, age 2-12!

 Learn more about this year’s theme and the photos inside from the project manager, Zoe – a real super hero, too.